Video game console: Game development

+The core development process for a console game is very similar to its counterparts and primarily differs in the high level concept due to demographics and the technical back-end.
+Consoles developers will usually make a development kit available to game developers which they can use to test their games on with more ease than a consumer model.

+Early console games were commonly created by a single person and could be changed in a short amount of time due to the simplicity of the games at the time.
+As technology has improved, the development time, complexity and cost of console games has increased dramatically, to where the size of a team for an eighth generation game can number in the hundreds.
+Similarly, the programming languages used in video game development has changed over time with early games being developed primarily in assembly.
+As time went on developers had more choice on what they could use based on the availability on the console but some languages became more popular than others.

+In comparison to PC and mobile games, console game developers must consider the limitations of the hardware their game is being developed for, as it is unlikely to have any major changes between the development phase and release.
+PC and mobile technology progresses quickly and there are many different configurations of their hardware and software.
+This is beneficial at the start of a console's life cycle, as the technology will be cutting edge, but as the console ages, developers are forced to work with ageing hardware until the next generation of consoles is released.
+Earlier consoles games could be developed to take advantage of the fixed limitations of the consoles they were developed for, such as the MegaDrive's capability of fast scrolling influencing design decisions made for Sonic the Hedgehog.

 Console development kits

 Console or game development kits are specialized hardware units that typically include the same components as the console and additional chips and components to allow the unit to be connected to a computer or other monitoring device for debugging purposes.
 A console manufacturer will make the console's dev kit available to registered developers months ahead of the console's planned launch to give developers time to prepare their games for the new system.
 These initial kits will usually be offered under special confidentiality clauses to protect trade secrets of the console's design, and will be sold at a high cost to the developer as part of keeping this confidentiality.
 Newer consoles that share features in common with personal computers may no longer use specialized dev kits, though developers are still expected to register and purchase access to software development kits from the manufacturer.
 For example, any consumer Xbox One can be used for game development after paying a fee to Microsoft to register one intent to do so.